gakiwate/draft-gakiwate-dnssd-use-svcb/draft-gakiwate-dnssd-use-svcb.md

 essential information for protocol negotiation and connection setup during the discovery phase.

---- middle

-# Introduction

-DNS Service Discovery (DNS-SD) relies on a sequence of steps to enable the discovery and connection to local network services.
-This document describes the use of SVCB / HTTPS RRs in the DNS Service Discovery process as an additional step to allow clients to connect to this service instance optimally.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

 # Motivation

+The DNS Service Discovery, with the SRV and TXT records, provides some metadata about the service instance.
+The TXT records specifically are designed to give additional information about the service itself.
+The specific nature of the additional data in TXT records, and how it is to be used, is service-dependent.
+However, additional properties which are not service-specific, like supported protocols, or privacy requirements which speed up connection establishment and improve user privacy do not fit naturally in this scheme.

+This documents describes how with the use of SVCB / HTTPS resource records
+{{!SVCB=RFC9460}} in the DNS service discovery process we can support these non service specific properties such as Application-Layer Protocol Negotiation (ALPN) identifiers and other endpoint configuration options such as Encrypted Client Hello (ECH) so that a client can select its preferred options to optimally initiate the connection to the service instance.

+# Use of SVCB with Service Instance Resolution

 Typically, the DNS-SD {{!DNSSD=RFC6763}} process begins with a client enumerating service instance names using a PTR record query.
 The result of this